-I had a bad burnout back in 2018, just before leaving my full-time job to never go back (you can read about this in my book, Mountain Song).
-I made a lot of positive changes back then, including a conscious effort to cultivate environments that support me and allow me to just be me, as a woman with autism spectrum disorder.
+I made a lot of positive changes back then, including a conscious effort to cultivate environments that support me and allow me to just be me, especially as a woman with autism spectrum disorder.

 While recovering from burnout, I’ve been choosing books that let me retreat into worlds that intrigue me, reduce my stress levels, and show me windows of opportunity in my own life.

 I’ve also made my reading time as sacred as possible.
 There’s nowhere else I’ve needed to be, all I’ve had to do is grab a blanket and a cup of tea and immerse myself in words.

 Here are my suggestions of the best books for burnout that can help to guide you towards peace, balance, and energy on the other side.
 If you’re facing burnout at the moment, I hope they can help you too.

 The best books that helped me recover from burnout

 Lean Out: A Meditation on the Madness of Modern Life by Tara Henley

 In this memoir, Tara shares the story of her time off from the frantic newsroom to look for different ways of living.
 In Lean Out, she explores the worlds of self-sufficiency, homesteading, and financial independence and retiring early (FIRE) among other options for a slower, simpler way of life.